Moving Terraform State from Local Files to Azure Storage

 --output table

-State file was there.
-Migration complete.
+State file showed up.
+Migration done.

 State locking